Alweena-Fatima/BasicInterviewQuestion/cn.md

 ---
 ### What is DNS and How Does It Work?
 DNS (Domain Name System) translates domain names (like www.google.com) into IP addresses.
-When you type google.com into your browser, your computer asks a DNS server, "What's the IP address for https://www.google.com/url?sa=E&source=gmail&q=google.com?"
+When you type google.com into your browser, your computer (Browser understands IP addresses, not names) asks a DNS server, "What's the IP address for https://www.google.com/url?sa=E&source=gmail&q=google.com?"
 The DNS server looks it up and sends back the IP address, allowing your browser to connect to the right server.

 ---
 ### What is ARP (Address Resolution Protocol)